Charity property tax rebate

 Low income seniors who are in receipt of the Guaranteed Income Supplement (GIS) or benefits under the Guaranteed Annual Income System (GAINS) Program and have attained the age of 65 years and low-income persons with disabilities who are in receipt of benefits under the Ontario Disability Support Program (ODSP) or in receipt of disability benefits under the current Family Benefits Act (FBA) or in receipt of benefits under the Guaranteed Annual Income System (GAINS) for the Disabled and be eligible to claim a disability amount as defined under the Income Tax Act may apply to the City of Guelph for a partial tax deferral of their annual property taxes.

-Tax relief is only allowed on one principal residence of the qualified individual or the qualifying spouse.
-Either the owner or spouse of the owner has been assessed as the owner of and has occupied the property for a period of one or more years preceding the date of application
+Tax deferral is only allowed on one principal residence of the qualified individual or the qualifying spouse.
+Either the owner or spouse of the owner must have been assessed as the owner of and must have occupied the property for a period of one or more years preceding the date of application

-For properties which are jointly held or co-owned by persons other than spouses, all coowners must qualify under applicable eligibility criteria in order to receive tax relief.
-Tax relief applies to current taxes only and are only deferred after payment in full is received for any current or past year amounts payable.
+For properties which are jointly held or co-owned by persons other than spouses, all co-owners must qualify under applicable eligibility criteria in order to receive tax deferral.
+Tax deferral applies to current taxes only and are only deferred after payment in full is received for any current or past year amounts payable.

-Tax relief amounts are not transferable to the estates of deceased owners.
-Any tax relief ceases to apply once the property is sold or when the eligible applicant dies or ceases to be eligible under the criteria established by by-law.
+Tax deferral amounts are not transferable to the estates of deceased owners.
+Any tax deferral ceases to apply once the property is sold or when the eligible applicant dies or ceases to be eligible under the criteria established by by-law.
 Any deferred amounts immediately become a debt payable to the City.

-Completed applications can be returned to the City by mail to: City of Guelph, Finance Dept.- Revenue and Taxation, 1 Carden St, Guelph, Ontario N1H 3A1 or by fax to 519-837-5647.
+Completed applications can be returned to the City by by email to [email protected] or mail to: City of Guelph, Finance Dept.- Revenue and Taxation, 1 Carden St, Guelph, Ontario N1H 3A1 or by fax to 519-837-5647.